-While the Bank of England’s deputy governor previously said that “inflation may still prove temporary”, according to The Telegraph, the central bank now believes inflation will hit 10 per cent this year and go down next year.
+While the Bank of England’s deputy governor previously said that “inflation may still prove temporary”, according to The Telegraph, the central bank now believes inflation will hit 11 per cent in 2022 before starting to fall in 2023.

-Simply Business’s UK CEO, Alan Thomas, said: “High inflation is squeezing small business owners while many are still in a crucial recovery period.
+Simply Business’s UK CEO, Alan Thomas, said in May 2022: “High inflation is squeezing small business owners while many are still in a crucial recovery period.
 The eye-watering cost of Covid-19 for SME owners, including lost work, earnings and loan repayments, now sits at a total of £109.6 billion according to one of our recent surveys.

 “One in six also believe they will never recover financially from the pandemic.
 As a result, two in five (46%) SMEs are calling for long-lasting financial support from the government to help them get back on their feet after Covid-19.”

 How is rising inflation affecting your business?
 Let us know in the comments below.

 Sam has more than 10 years of experience in writing for financial services.
 He specialises in illuminating complicated topics, from IR35 to ISAs, and identifying emerging trends that audiences want to know about.
 Sam spent five years at Simply Business, where he was Senior Copywriter.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer